ADA-GWU/2024-a1-db-migration-ggurbanov12098/README.md

 ### Using SQL Script
 1. Open your preferred terminal or command prompt.
 2. Log in to your PostgreSQL database using psql or any other client.
-3. Run the SQL script migration.sql using the command \i 'path/to/migration.sql'.
+3. Run the SQL script migration.sql using the command **\i 'path/to/migration.sql'**.
 4. Verify that the migration is successful by checking the changes in the database schema and data.